glennhenry/cs-notes/docs/operating-system/08-inter-process-communication/inter-process-communication.md

 ### IPC Mechanism

-There are two main technique to communicate, by utilizing shared memory, or passing messages.
+There are two main techniques to communicate, shared memory and message passing.

 #### Shared Memory